 The Schedule of the District's Contributions includes the District's annual required contribution to the Plan, along with the contribution made in relation to the actuarially determined contribution and the covered employee payroll.
 The District is not required to fully fund this contribution.
 It also demonstrates the contributions as a percentage of covered-employee payroll.
 Actuarially determined contribution rates are calculated as of June 30, two years prior to the end of the fiscal year in which contributions are reported.

 Methods and assumptions used to determine contribution rates are as follows:

-Valuation date July 1, 2020 Actuarial cost method Entry age normal.
-Discount rate 7.50%, net of investment expense.
+Actuarial cost method.....
+Entry age normal.

 Medical care inflation 4.50%.

+medical plan.

-Participation 85% of future retirees are assumed to participate in the retiree medical plan.
-Mortality - Teachers It is assumed that both pre-retirement mortality and beneficiary mortality is represented by the RP-2014 White Collar Mortality Table with Scale MP-2015, fully generational.
-Mortality - Non-teachers It is assumed that both pre-retirement mortality and beneficiary mortality is represented by the RP-2014 Blue Collar Mortality Table with Scale MP-2015, fully generational.
-Mortality for retired members for Group 1 and 2 is represented by the RP- 2014 Blue Collar Mortality Table set forward 5 years for males and 3 years for females, fully generational.
-Mortality for disabled members for Group 1 and 2 is represented by the RP- 2000 Mortality Table set forward six years.
+White Collar Mortality Scale MP-2017, fully generational.
+Generational adjusting is based on Scale MP-2017.

+mortality is represented by the RP-2014 Blue Collar Mortality Table with Scale MP-2015, fully generational.
+Mortality for retired members for Group 1 and 2 is represented by the RP-2014 Blue Collar Mortality Table set forward 5 years for males and 3 years for females, fully generational.
+Mortality for disabled members for Group 1 and 2 is represented by the RP-2000 Mortality Table set forward six years.
 Generational adjusting is based on Scale MP-2015.